David Roberts (painter): Later life

 His last volume of illustrations, Italy, Classical, Historical and Picturesque, was published in 1859.
-He also executed, by command of Queen Victoria, a picture of the opening of the Great Exhibition of 1851.
-In.
-1839 he was elected an associate and in 1841 a full member of the Royal Academy; and in 1858 he was presented with the freedom of the city of Edinburgh.
+In 1839 he was elected an associate and in 1841 a full member of the Royal Academy; and in 1858 he was presented with the freedom of the city of Edinburgh.
 The last years of his life were occupied with a series of views of London from the Thames.
 He had executed six of these, and was at work upon a picture of St Paul's Cathedral as seen from Ludgate Hill, when he died suddenly.
 He collapsed on Berners Street on the afternoon of 25 November 1864 and died at home that evening.
 The symptoms, described as apoplexy in most histories, were those of a stroke.

-He was buried at West Norwood Cemetery.
+He was buried at West Norwood Cemetery in south London.